 Set the budget

 When it comes to planning for Christmas, your budget is crucial to getting it right and making sure you don’t overspend.
 Start by making a list of all the things you need to buy, from gifts to Christmas décor.
 Set a budget for each gift and decoration and stick to it.
 If you like to head out to the shops to buy your goods, instead of shopping online, a good way to stop yourself overspending is to go out with just cash, leaving the bank cards at home.
-It’s so tempting to buy more for special ones in your life, but if you need to rein it in, the cash-only shopping option is a great trick!

 Choose a theme

-Plan the Christmas dinner table – the main event!
+Plan the Christmas dinner table

 - Table runner